mo-shawa/culler/README.md

-	maxG?: number	// Maximum value to generate for the green channel - default: 255 minB?: number	// Minimum value to generate for the blue channel  - default: 0 maxB?: number	// Maximum value to generate for the blue channel  - default: 255 setA?: number   // Explicitly set the value for the alpha channel  - default: undefined }
+	maxG?: number	// Maximum value to generate for the green channel - default: 255 minB?: number	// Minimum value to generate for the blue channel  - default: 0 maxB?: number	// Maximum value to generate for the blue channel  - default: 255 r?: number   // Explicitly set the value for the red channel    - default: undefined g?: number   // Explicitly set the value for the blue channel   - default: undefined b?: number   // Explicitly set the value for the green channel  - default: undefined a?: number   // Explicitly set the value for the alpha channel  - default: undefined }

 ```